 Golden Hurricane unseat five-time champs Houston by one point to win first league crown

-University of Tulsa alumnus Clif Mitchell is in his third year as an assistant track & field coach for the Golden Hurricane.
+University of Tulsa alumnus Clif Mitchell is in his fourth year as an assistant track & field coach for the Golden Hurricane.
 Mitchell coaches the sprints, hurdles, jumps and relay teams.

 Tulsa's sprinters and hurdlers have seen a marked improvement since Mitchell joined the coaching staff prior to the 2011-12 season.
 Mitchell's experience and coaching ability has helped skyrocket a number of Hurricane athletes to top performances in conference and regional competition.